MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-assemble-items.md

 |Undo a posted assembly order, for example because the order was posted with mistakes that must be corrected.|[Undo Assembly Posting](assembly-how-to-undo-assembly-posting.md)|
 |Learn about the difference between assembly BOMs and production BOMs and the involved processing differences.|[Work with Bills of Material](inventory-how-work-BOMs.md)|
 |Learn how assembly consumption and output are handled when you post assembly orders and how the derived item and resource costs are processed and distributed to the general ledger.|[Design Details: Assembly Order Posting](design-details-assembly-order-posting.md)|

+## <a name="see-related-training-at-microsoft-learnlearnpathsassemble-items-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/assemble-items-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Work with Bills of Material](inventory-how-work-BOMs.md)